Last updated: March 23, 2023

 In addition to these accessories, you may also see repair kits, waterproof phone cases, dry bags, and more included with the purchase of an ISUP.

 If you’re in Sydney and keen to find new spots to go SUP-ing, check out our guide to the best stand-up paddle boarding places in Sydney.
-Clareville Beach near the Palm Beach peninsula is great, and so is Rose Bay in the eastern suburbs, and Manly Cove and Little Manly Beach on the Northern Beaches.
+Clareville Beach near the Palm Beach peninsula is great, as is Rose Bay in the eastern suburbs and Manly Cove and Little Manly Beach on the Northern Beaches.